Munawwar/react-global-states/README.md

   There are other advantages with 2 levels nesting.
 If you are like me, who scaffold the project components like the store props, then I've saved you from the mess/hell of deeply nested component directories.
 You treat your components and store data as though they are "flat".

   So what happens if there is a third level of nesting?
-Well the library will only do a JS === equality check, unlike the first two levels where individual properties are checked.
-Performance could take a hit.
+Well the library will only do a JS strict equality check (=== operator), unlike the first two levels where individual properties are checked.
+Render performance could take a hit if you nest the global store beyond 3 and more levels.
-So make sure if you do change 3rd or 4th level (or more) object, that you create a new 3rd level object everytime (using spread or Object.assign or whatever), so that component re-rendering is triggered.
+So make sure if you do change 3rd or 4th level (or more) object, that you create a new 3rd level object everytime (using spread or whatever), so that component re-rendering is triggered.

 3. you can only connect to level 1 properties of the store which will be passed as is with same prop name to the component.
-As mentioned in point #2, I strongly recommend 2 levels of store reactiviity.
+As mentioned in point #2, I strongly recommend 2 levels of store reactivity.
 So it only makes sense to restrict this and simply mention the L1 props you want to connect to.

 This is a good practice in redux I enforce anyway.
 In redux
 ```js